makbn/JThumbnail/README.md

 - [x] Fix problem with xlsx files
 - [x] Improve code quality
 - [x] Improve current Exception handling system
-- [ ] Fixing issue with running test with the GitHub action: use `UNIX domain sockets` instead of TCP to run openoffice for tests
+- [X] Fix issue with running test with the GitHub action: use `UNIX domain sockets` instead of TCP to run openoffice for tests
+- [ ] Add support for remote OpenOffice Manger
-- [ ] add rate limit to the project API
+- [ ] Add rate limit to the project API
+- [ ] Add support for more file formats

 ## Original project